nirtamir2/talks/2025-06-25/src/slides.md

 <div v-click class="text-3xl">Let’s make something that wows</div>

 <!--
-A lot of think that 3D specialist in order to create 3D experiences in the web.
+A lot of people think that you need a 3D specialist in order to create 3D experiences on the web.

+[click]

 But 3D isn’t just for experts — it’s a creative tool anyone can use.

+[click]

-In this talk, we’ll build 3D web together experiences step by step, even if you’ve never touched 3D before.
+In this talk, we’ll build a 3D web experience together step by step, even if you’ve never touched 3D before.
 -->

 ---